Christina Ricci calls out Ashton Kutcher and Mila Kunis for Danny Masterson support

-Christina Ricci calls out Ashton Kutcher and Mila Kunis following ‘apology’ for Danny Masterson support
+Christina Ricci appears to call out Ashton Kutcher and Mila Kunis after Danny Masterson ‘apology’

 ’Sometimes people we loved and admired do horrible things,’ the ‘Yellowjackets’ star said

-Ashton Kutcher and Mila Kunis have been called out by Christina Ricci for sending letters of support for convicted rapist Danny Masterson.
+Ashton Kutcher and Mila Kunis have been called out by Christina Ricci after sending letters of support for convicted rapist Danny Masterson.

 On Thursday (7 September), Masterson was sentenced to 30 years to life in prison for the rapes of two women two decades ago.

-It was then revealed that Kutcher and Kunis, who starred alongside Masterson in That ’70s Show, were among 50 people who wrote letters of support for the 47-year-old actor ahead of his sentencing.
+It was then revealed that Kutcher and Kunis, who starred alongside Masterson in That ’70s Show, were among 50 people who “vouched” for the 47-year-old actor’s “exceptional character” ahead of his sentencing.

-In their letters of support, which were published by Los Angeles-based court reporter Meghann Cuniff on Friday (9 September), the couple vouched for Masterson’s “exceptional character” and pleaded for Judge Charlaine Olmedo’s leniency.
+In their letters, which were published by Los Angeles-based court reporter Meghann Cuniff on Friday (9 September), the couple pleaded for Judge Charlaine Olmedo’s leniency.

 Kutcher called his co-star, whom he also starred alongside in Netflix sitcom The Ranch, a “role model” and “a person that is consistently there for you when you need him”.